Pirates vs. Angels Player Props Betting Odds

-Player prop bet odds for Carlos Santana and others are listed when the Los Angeles Angels host the Pittsburgh Pirates at Angel Stadium of Anaheim on Friday at 9:38 PM ET.
+The Los Angeles Angels host the Pittsburgh Pirates at Angel Stadium of Anaheim on Saturday at 9:07 PM ET.
+Those looking to place a player prop wager can find odds for Shohei Ohtani, Carlos Santana and others in this game.

 Bet on this matchup or its props with BetMGM!